Perseus: Constellation

-Perseus has a constellation named after him.
+The constellation of Perseus is one of the classical Greek constellations.
 The legend says that because he was so brave fighting Cetus for someone else he was given a place in the stars forever.
 It is located in the east in the winter at about the Latitude 10-N. It is not far from the stars Betelgeuse and Sirius; his wife's constellation Andromeda is also nearby.
 It is southward from Cassiopeia, and to the left of Taurus.
 His constellation contains the most famous variable star Algol and some deep sky objects such as Messier 34, the Double Cluster, the California Nebula, and the Little Dumbbell Nebula (Messier 76).
 There are eight named stars in the constellation Algol, Atik, Berehinya, Menkib, Miram, Mirfak, Misam, and Muspelheim.
 It was cataloged in the 2nd century by the Greek astronomer Ptolemy and is known for the famous Perseid Meteor Shower.
 There is in fact a whole family of constellations based on the myth of Perseus, which includes Andromeda, Cassiopeia, Cepheus, and Cetus.
 There is also a molecular cloud in the constellation that is 600 light years from the Solar System.
 There is also a cluster of galaxies called the Perseus cluster.
 There is one galaxy in the cluster named Caldwell 24 which is a powerful source for radio and X-ray waves.
 It has a visual magnitude of 12.6 and is 237 million light years away from the Milky Way galaxy.

+In culture

+Ishmael, the narrator of Herman Melville's Moby Dick, equates the ceti, or Leviathans, of Antiquity with the modern understanding of the sperm whale, and therefore names Perseus as the progenitor and "prince" of all whalers.
+The myth of Andromeda is recalled as a supposed early period of honor-bound, "knightly" whaling, when such creatures were fought and killed for the protection of mankind rather than the pursuit of profit.